 “We are to give (and take) true love without falling into the narcissistic habit of only trying to take it in.” ― Criss Jami, Killosophy

-The very issues you see with a narcissist may be the very issues someone seen in you from your past, and that is typically the person who was head over heels in love with you but unfortunately you didn’t feel the same way about them.
+The very issues you see with a narcissist may be the very issues someone seen in you from your past.
+Typically, that’s the person who was head over heels in love with you but unfortunately you didn’t feel the same way about them.
 Unrequited love stirs emotions that people will find a way to justify by painting the one who got away as a villain.

-At some point we were once the villain.
+At some point in someone’s story from our past we were made to be the villain.
 The very fact that most people don’t acknowledge that is narcissistic in of itself.

-In my upcoming book How to Defeat a Narcissist: 25 Ways to Shut Down Narcissistic Abuse, I discuss in great lengths, how narcissistic encounters should be navigated and how pivotal it is to be knowledgeable of narcissistic traits and characteristics on the dating scene, at work and among friends and family.
+In my upcoming book How to Defeat a Narcissist: 25 Ways to Shut Down Narcissistic Abuse, I discuss in great lengths, how narcissistic encounters should be handled and how pivotal it is to be knowledgeable of narcissistic traits and characteristics on the dating scene, at work, and among friends and family.

 Narcissist are known as the wolf in sheep’s clothing.
-He is an illusionist who comes into your life appearing as your knight in shining arm.
-He showers you with attention, affection, gifts, compliments and promises that will put your anxious heart at ease.
+Everything about them is deceptive.
+The narcissist is an illusionist who comes into your life appearing as your knight in shining arm.
+He showers you with attention, affection, gifts, compliments and promises that will put your anxious and lonely heart at ease.

 However, beneath the surface lurks a manipulative, sadistic, abusive coward.
 The unsuspecting victim of narcissistic abuse wants to be loved but the narcissist wants to be feared.
+The narcissist seeks to control your emotions because he can’t control his own.
 Narcissist have no use for those he cannot control.
-He comes on strong enveloping the victim into a smoke screen that is almost inescapable.
+He comes on strong, professing his undying love, enveloping the victim into a smoke screen that is almost inescapable.

 However, sooner or later, the narcissist begins to show his sadistic true colors.
-The victim of narcissistic abuse works hard to bring back the way things were in the beginning… They blame themselves for the narcissist changed behavior and work even harder to regain his validation.
+He love bombs the victim with admiration and affection in the beginning of the relationship only to devalue, abuse and criticize them later.
+The victim of narcissistic abuse works hard to bring back the way things were in the beginning when the narcissist was caring and affectionate… They blame themselves for the narcissist changed behavior and work even harder to regain his love, attention and validation.